SciCatProject/frontend/docs/dataset-detail-tile-authorization.md

 - When **enabled** (`true`), a lock icon (`lock_outline`) appears in the header of any tile that has restricted access
 - When **disabled** (`false` or undefined), no lock icons are displayed
 - A tile is considered "restricted" if it has a non-empty `authorization` array defined
-- The lock icon includes a tooltip with the text "Restricted access"
+- The lock icon includes a tooltip listing the groups authorized to view the tile

 **Runtime Property:**